-Version Date of Update Sections Updated 3.1 10/31/2019 One-off system update.
-NOTE: This may or may not change the GHS classification 4.1 04/14/2021 Classification change due to full database hazard calculation/update.
+Version Date of Update Sections Updated 3.1 04/14/2021 Classification change due to full database hazard calculation/update.

 Other information

 Classification of the preparation and its individual components has drawn on official and authoritative sources as well as independent review by the Chemwatch Classification committee using available literature references.